xiaofanliang/starter-hugo-academic/content/project/SSNhotspot/index.md

 external_link: ""

 image:
-  caption: The result of EdgeScan and NDScan using a 2km euclidean distance moving window
+  caption: The result of EdgeScan using a 1km euclidean distance moving window
   focal_point: Smart

 # links: